Anglo-Soviet invasion of Iran: Invasion of Northwestern Iran

 The Soviet forces attacked on 25 August and Iranian airbases were destroyed by preliminary air attacks.
 The Soviets attacked using three armoured spearheads, totalling over 1,000 tanks and motorised infantry; the Iranians had no tanks in the area.
-The first force, consisting of the 47th Army broke through the border and moved from Soviet Azerbaijan into Iranian Azerbaijan.
+The first force, consisting of the 47th Army broke through the border and moved from Soviet Azerbaijan and Soviet Armenia into Iranian Azerbaijan.
 They moved towards Tabriz and Lake Urmia.
 They captured the Iranian city of Jolfa.
 An Iranian reconnaissance aircraft discovered the forces south of Jolfa moving towards Marand.
 It was possible for the Iranian 3rd Division under General Matboodi to move motorised infantry towards Shibli to halt the breakthrough, but due to being taken by surprise, he failed to make the proper counter-attack.
 He also failed to destroy the bridges and highways with explosives, allowing the Soviets to rapidly move through the region.
-Five Iranian bombers were intercepted trying to attack the Soviet positions around Jolfa.

 The 53rd Army crossed the border and moved towards the city of Ardabil, defended by Iran's 15th Division led by Brigadier-General Qaderi.
 Two Iranian regiments began to move towards the town of Nir to confront the invaders.
 Despite having a solid force and well-motivated troops, Qaderi jumped into his car and abandoned his troops.
 He sabotaged the defence even further by ordering the supply trucks delivering food, weapons and artillery to unload their weapons to make way for his personal belongings.
+General Qaderi's actions, led to the Iranian troops to be left without any reinforcements, which concluded to a fast defeat against the Soviet Army.
 The Soviets bypassed Nir and moved south.
+On another front, the Soviet Army launched an attack on the village of Alikaran where the Iranian border guards were caught by surprise.
+The Officer in command, Khalil Alinejad, ordered his troops back to the village to warn the population of the Soviet invasion, while he and a handful of troops gave them covering fire.
+Officer Alinejad and his troops were killed, and the village of Alikaran was shortly captured by the Red-Army forces.
 Ardabil was bombed by the Soviet Air Force and received minor damage to its barracks.
 Cut off and bypassed, both the Iranian 15th Division in Ardabil and the 3rd Division in Tabriz began to collapse.
 Despite that, the regular troops tried to maintain order and began to march towards the enemy without many of their commanders.
 However, lacking food, supplies and ammunition, the troops were forced to abandon much of their heavy equipment.
 Heavy pockets of resistance remained, with some desperate fighting until the end.
-They were unsurprisingly beaten by the Soviets, who by August 26, occupied all of Iranian Azerbaijan (including Tabriz and Ardabil).
+They were unsurprisingly beaten by the Soviets, who by 26 August, occupied all of Iranian Azerbaijan (including Tabriz and Ardabil).